SCAMwatch is warning consumers wanting to contribute to the Victorian bushfire appeals to be on alert to ensure they are not taken in by scammers.

 Never send money, or give credit card or online account details to anyone who is not known and trusted.

-Consumers who believe they have been approached by someone impersonating a legitimate charity, or by a fake charity, can report the scam to the ACCC Infocentre on 1300 302 502 or report a scam through the SCAMwatch website.
+Consumers who believe they have been approached by someone impersonating a legitimate charity, or by a fake charity, can report a scam through the SCAMwatch website.

 You should also be sure to warn your friends, family, colleagues and neighbours about the scammer.